bernikov/Dron_Restaurante/README.md

 Projec of a dron that sends order from a restaurant to a house

-This Project was focused on practicing JAva design patterns.
+This Project was focused on practicing Java design patterns.